lotusnprod/lotus-manuscript/manuscript.md

 ##### Wikidata

 The currently favored approach to add new data to LOTUS is to create or edit Wikidata entries directly.
-Newly created or edited data will then be imported into the SSOT repository.
+Newly created or edited data will then be imported into the SSOT.
-There are several ways to interact with Wikidata which depend on the technical skills of the user and the volume of data to be imported/modified.
+There are several ways to interact with Wikidata which depend on the technical skills of the user and the volume of data to be uploaded/modified.

 ###### Pre-requisites

 While direct Wikidata upload is possible, contributors are encouraged to use the LOTUS curation pipeline as a preliminary step to strengthen the initial data quality.
-For this a specific mode of the LOTUS processor can be called see [Manual mode](https://github.com/lotusnprod/lotus-processor/wiki/Make-commands#manual).
+For this, a specific mode of the LOTUS processor can be called (see [Custom mode](https://github.com/lotusnprod/lotus-processor/wiki/Make-commands#custom)).
 The added data will therefore benefit from the curation and validation stages implemented in the LOTUS processing pipeline.

 ###### Manual Upload